rdmorganiser/rdmo-catalog/rdmorganiser/questions/readme-SMP-Update.md

 ## History

-The SMP catalog was developed at the Max Planck Digital Library to support scientists developing research software documenting the development work....
+The SMP catalog was created at the Max Planck Digital Library (Max Planck Information and Technology) to support scientists developing research software to plan and document their work.
+This catalog was inspired by some documentation, specially https://www.software.ac.uk/resources/guides/software-management-plans and https://opencarp.org/about/software-management-plan.

 The first version (2021-2023) was developed by Yves Vincent Grossmann, including a FAIR4RS view by Jan Matthiesen.
-The second version (2026) was developed by Laura Bahamón Jiménez within the DFG project MAUS (MAschinelle Unterstützung von Software-Management-Plänen), ...
+The second version (2026) was developed within the DFG project MAUS (MAschinelle Unterstützung von Software-Management-Plänen), including 4 views (`view-smp-citation.xml`, `view-smp-codemeta.xml`, `view-smp-readme.xml`, `view-smp-report.xml`)